-Coates v.
+An employee may argue against enforcement of a non-compete on the grounds the employee was involuntarily terminated.
+In most states, non-competes are generally enforceable whether an employee is terminated or leaves voluntarily (see, for example, Coates v.
 Bastian Bros., Inc., 741 N.W.2d 539 (Mich.
 Ct.
 App.
 2007); Gold Coast Media, Inc. v.
 Meltzer, 751 So.
 2d 645 (Fla.
 Dist.
 Ct.
 App.
 1999)).
-However, a Montana court declined to enforce a non-compete after the former employer chose not to renew an employment contract (Wrigg v.
-Junkermier, Clark, Campanella, Stevens, P.C., 265 P.3d 646 (Mont.
-2011)).
-Some courts in New York have held that restrictive covenants are only enforceable if the employer can demonstrate a continued willingness to employ the covenanting party (see Buchanan Capital Mkts., 41 N.Y.S.3d 229 (1st Dep't 2016)).
-Additionally, at least one state has indicated that the fact that an employee is terminated without cause is a factor courts can consider in determining whether a non-compete should be enforced (see, for example, Shepherd v.
+However, some courts in New York have held that restrictive covenants are only enforceable if the employer can demonstrate a continued willingness to employ the covenanting party (see Buchanan Capital Mkts., 41 N.Y.S.3d 229, 230 (1st Dep't 2016)); Kolchins v.
+Evolution Mkts., 122 N.Y.S.3d 288, 290 (1st Dep't 2020)).
+Additionally, at least one state has indicated that the fact that an employee is terminated without cause is a factor courts can consider in determining whether a noncompete should be enforced (see, for example, Shepherd v.
 Pittsburgh Glass Works, LLC, 25 A.3d 1233 (Pa.
 Super.
 Ct.
 2011)).
-Courts in other states have gone even further and held that for a non-compete to be enforceable, the employment must have been terminated by the employer for cause or voluntarily by the employee (see, for example, Bishop v.
-Lakeland Animal Hosp., P.C., 644 N.E.2d 33, 36-7 (Ill.
-App.
-1994)).
+Courts in other states have gone even further and held that for a non-compete to be enforceable, the employment must have been terminated by the employer for cause or voluntarily by the employee (see, for example, Wrigg v.
+Junkermeier, Clark, Campanella, Stevens, P.C., 265 P.3d 646 (Mont.
+2011) (holding that the employer lacked a legitimate interest in the covenant when by choosing to end the employment relationship)).

-Effective January 1, 2022, in Illinois non-compete agreements are unenforceable against employees who were terminated, furloughed, or laid off as the result of business circumstances or governmental orders related to COVID-19 or circumstances similar to the COVID-19 pandemic unless the employer pays the employee during the non-compete period (820 ILCS 90/10(d)).
+Effective January 1, 2022, under Illinois law, non-compete agreements are unenforceable against employees who were terminated, furloughed, or laid off as the result of business circumstances or governmental orders related to COVID-19 or circumstances similar to the COVID-19 pandemic unless the employer paid the employee during the non-compete period (820 ILCS 90/10(d)).
 By statute, Massachusetts employers cannot enforce non-compete agreements against employees who have been terminated without cause or laid off (M.G.L. c.
 149, § 24L(c), though the statute does not define "cause").